rikulo/rikulo-docs/ui/UXL/Fundamentals/UXL_Overview.md

 First, you define the user interface in a UXL file, then you can use UXL compiler to compile it into a dart file containing the defined templates.

-##Install

-###Install from Dart Pub repository
+##Installation

+Rikulo Gap is not part of [Rikulo package](http://pub.dartlang.org/packages/rikulo).
-Add this to your `pubspec.yaml` (or create it):
+You have to add this to your `pubspec.yaml` (or create it):

     dependencies:
       rikulo_uxl:

-###Install from Github for bleeding edge stuff

-To install stuff that is still in development, add this to your `pubspec.yam`:

-    dependencies:
-      rikulo_uxl:
-        git: git://github.com/rikulo/uxl.git
+Then, If you’re using [Dart Editor](http://www.dartlang.org/docs/editor/), select “Pub Install” from the “Tools” menu.
+If you’re rocking the command line, do:

+    pub install

+For more information, please refer to [Pub: Getting Started](http://pub.dartlang.org/doc).

 ##Usage